One of the most frequent questions people ask us is, “how do I find an LBD doctor?”

 Tips for Finding a Doctor Who is Knowledgeable About LBD

-If you have access to a hospital affiliated with a medical school, the check to see if they have a clinic specializing in dementia or movement disorders.
+If you are not near an LBDA Research Center of Excellence, contact any hospital affiliated with a medical school.
+Ask if they have a clinic specializing in dementia or movement disorders.
 These clinics often offer a high level of diagnostic and treatment capability.

 Neurologists make the vast majority of LBD diagnoses.
 The patient site for the American Academy of Neurology has an outstanding search engine for neurologists.
 Visit their site and use the “Find a Neurologist” tool.
 Enter your state and city to narrow your search results.
 Choosing sub-specialties such as these may help further refine your search results: